siku2/hass-vzug/README.md

 _Integration to integrate with [V-ZUG](https://www.vzug.com) devices._

-The following devices are fully supported:
+The following devices are known to be supported:

-- AdoraDish V6000
+- AdoraDish V4000, V6000
+- AdoraDry V2000
-- AdoraWash V6000
+- AdoraWash V2000, V6000

 I would love to add more devices to this list.
 Don't hesitate to open a new issue or a discussion if you have a V-ZUG device you would like to add.